 - Keep lights out of the reach of small children.

-For additional information about electrical safety, visit the BCSA website www.safetyauthority.ca
+For additional information about electrical safety, visit BCSA's website at www.safetyauthority.ca

 About BC Safety Authority